-The Company has been privatised and the management handed over to the new owner (Attock Oil Group) on July 7, 2005.
+The Company has been privatised and the management control handed over to the new owner Attock Group on July 7, 2005.

 Business activities and refinery’s overview

 NRL is engaged in the manufacturing, production and sale of large range of petroleum products.
 The refinery complex of the Company comprises of three refineries, consisting of two lube refineries and one fuel refinery.
-First Lube Refinery commissioned in 1966 with designed capacity of 539,700 tons per annum of Crude Processing and 76,200 tons per annum of Lube Base Oils.
+First Lube Refinery commissioned in 1966 with designed capacity of 3,970,500 barrels per annum of Crude Processing and 533,400 barrels per annum of Lube Base Oils.